However, there is one thing you must understand — being compliant does not mean you’re secure.

 - Key management system to protect against data loss

-- External network transport should be encrypted using SSL, TLS, SSH, IPSEC, or a similar secure protocol
+- External network transport should be encrypted with SSL, TLS, SSH, IPSEC, or a similar secure protocol

 Companies should opt for either full-disk encryption or folder encryption for sensitive data on mobile devices as well.